sourcey

 Everything visual lives under theme.
 Colors, fonts, layout dimensions, and a preset that controls the page structure.

 The preset controls structure.
 Colors, fonts, and layout dimensions apply on top of any preset.
-For anything the config doesn’t cover, theme.css takes an array of CSS file paths loaded after the theme; full override capability without forking.
+For anything the config does not cover, theme.css takes an array of CSS file paths loaded after the theme; full override capability without forking.

 theme: {